seafloorscience/seafloorscience/content/publication/ocean-acidification-masters-2/index.md

 ---
-title: "Effects of elevated CO U+2082 and temperature on an intertidal meiobenthic community"
+title: "Effects of elevated CO2 and temperature on an intertidal meiobenthic community"
 authors:
 date: ""
 doi: ""